DevEmmy/KDE-API/DOCS.md

 - images (An array of images)
 - videos (An array of Videos)
 - price (don't ask me!)
+- year (year at which the list was created or renovated)
+- carCondition
+- engineType
+- colour
+- model (car model)
+- noOfBed
+- noOfBathroom

 ### Get all listings from the database
     GET: "/listings/all"